devomil/PineHillManager/replit.md

 ## System Architecture

 ### UI/UX Decisions
 The frontend utilizes React 18 with TypeScript and Vite.
 Radix UI provides accessible components, styled with Tailwind CSS, ensuring a consistent and branded look using the Great Vibes font.
-The design emphasizes a clear, multi-role dashboard experience for Admin, Manager, and Employee users.
+The design emphasizes a clear, multi-role dashboard experience for Admin, Manager, and Employee users with dedicated page access for department-specific operations.

 ### Technical Implementations
 - **Frontend**: React 18, TypeScript, Vite, Radix UI, Tailwind CSS, TanStack Query, Wouter.